chetanbg1/cbgwork1/README.md

 	 Java HashMap is a non-synchronized collection class.
 If we need to perform thread-safe operations on it then we must need to synchronize it explicitly.
 The synchronizedMap() method of java.util.Collections class is used to 	synchronize it.
 It returns a synchronized (thread-safe) map backed by the specified map.

 	The ConcurrentHashMap and SynchronizedHashMap both are the Collection classes which are thread-safe and can be used in multithreaded and concurrent java application.
-But there are few differences that exists between them. concurrent hash map came in picture due to performance issue in synchronize hash map it works on principle of locak stripping so any number of threads can read and write where as in synchronized has map others thread has to 	wait for executing treads opertion to end
+But there are few differences that exists between them. concurrent hash map came in picture due to performance issue in synchronize hash map it works on principle of lock stripping so any number of threads can read and write where as in synchronized has map others thread has to 	wait for executing treads opertion to end

 	  ConcurrentHashMap is thread-safe therefore multiple threads can operate on a single object without any problem.
 In ConcurrentHashMap, the Object is divided into a number of segments according to the concurrency level.
 By 		default, it allows 16 thread to read and write from the Map without any synchronization.
 In ConcurrentHashMap, at a time any number of threads can perform retrieval operation but for updating in the object, the thread must lock 		the particular segment in which the thread wants to operate.
 This type of locking mechanism is known as Segment locking or bucket locking.
 Hence, at a time16 update operations can be performed by threads.